actellim/ChocAn/docs/project-report.md

 ## Reflections

-### Josh, Testing

-During class I gave the presentation on testing.
-My presentation focused mostly on the logical side of execution based testing: proofing, deductive logic, etc., but also covered non-execution based testing of the analysis and design artifacts using reviews.
-The latter proved invaluable while working on the project.
-Often I would finish a section, only to review the artifacts and realize I was missing a crucial feature or had some features drifting from their intended use cases.
-While no formal testing of these artifacts was possible, informal testing was performed at every step of the workflow.

-Implementation was completed with agentic AI assistance in ~1.5hrs using the test-driven method I outlined in my presentation.
-The agent was instructed to write the tests first, then implement the code to verify it’s assumptions.
-Overall, I would advocate for this method if the use of agents are required.
-Critically speaking, the agent failed to implement a full test suite, and was able to complete a revision pass and introduce a regression fault without catching the error.
-I think the implementation portion went as smoothly as it did due to the design being nearly complete by the time we arrived at that state.
-I would certainly advocate for more classical software engineering methods when using agents, as I’ve seen some issues with naively using agile assuming it will translate directly to an agentic workflow.
-Having a well fleshed out design seems crucial to a smooth implementation.

-For context, I’ve attempted to work on my own personal project using agents and naive prompting and have had significantly more issues on a significantly smaller project.
-Taking the time to work through the requirements, analysis, and design steps certainly results in a much more efficient implementation.
-I suspect if we had taken more time in design, our implementation would have gone smoother then it did.
-In particular, I think I could have designed test artifacts through the entire process that would have caught the regression fault, as well as some other issues that we stumbled on during implementation.

 ### Kenneth, Software Life-Cycle Models

 Preparing this presentation made it easier to understand how different software development models guide the building of a system.
 Many people assume all projects follow the same process, but looking at Agile, XP, Scrum, Synchronize and Stabilize, and the Spiral Model showed that each method has its own purpose.
 Agile focuses on flexibility, Scrum helps teams stay organized, XP encourages simple design and good communication, and the Spiral Model aims to reduce risks early.